Bernard Friery

-Bernard "Barney" Friery (February 1843 or 1844 - August 17, 1866) was a New York City criminal and independent gang leader during the 1850s and 1860s.
-Along with five or six others, he entered the East Houston Street saloon of Henry Lazarus on the morning of January 3, 1865.
+Bernard "Barney" Friery (February 17, 1844 – August 17, 1866) was a New York City criminal and independent gang leader during the 1850s and 1860s.

+Early life

+Bernard "Barney" Friery was born on February 17, 1844, in New York City to Irish parents.
+At a young age, he worked at a butcher on 18th street and 3rd avenue for some years.
+He also worked as an electioneer to help local ward candidates.
+He invested his money in a saloon called "10-40 Loan" on East Houston Street and worked there as a barkeep.
+He was Catholic.

+Murder

+Along five or six others, including James Clark, James MacDonald and John "California Jack" Gallen, Friery entered the "X 10 U 8" (read: extenuate) saloon, adjacent to Friery's saloon on East Houston Street between 3 and 4 A.M. on January 3, 1865.
+The saloon was owned by boxer Henry "Harry" Lazarus.
 One of the men, California Jack, offered a wager of $100 challenging anyone in the bar to a fight with one of the gang members.
 When no one responded to their offer, California Jack offered $10 to any man who could take the owner Henry Lazarus's pistol away from him.
 Having no pistol on him, Lazarus declined their offer.

-Friery then walked toward Lazarus offering to shake his hand and, when he refused, stabbed the saloon owner in the throat with a dirk, killing him instantly.
-Arrested soon after, he appeared before Judge Abraham D. Russell at the Court of General Sessions and convicted of first degree murder on February 17, 1865.
-Sentenced to death, he was executed by hanging on August 17, 1866, at the age of 22.
+Reportedly "beastly drunk", Friery then walked toward Lazarus offering to shake his hand and, when he refused, stabbed the saloon owner in the throat with a dirk, killing him instantly.
+He was arrested hours later at another saloon.

+Trial and execution

+Friery was arraigned in the Court of General Sessions before Recorder of New York City John T. Hoffman and Judge Abraham Russell.
+His lawyers were John McKeon, John Sedgwick, and former judge Sidney H. Stuart.
+He was convicted of first degree murder and sentenced to death on February 17, 1865.
+He was executed by hanging at The Tombs on August 17, 1866.